andrewdevwild/andrewdevwild/README.md

 <br />

 <br />
-<p align="left"><b>I am a Junior Full Stack Dev from Italy.</b><br/><br/>I enjoy coding anything that comes up to my mind (some codes works some doesn’t, it’s just the beginning, nothing to be ashamed of).<br/>I believe that the ingredients to become a better Web Developer are always moving forward to progress, a lot of practice, eager to know or learn something new and an incredible problem solving skill.<br/><br/>With my creative mind I like taking up complex problems and turning them into simple and stunning interface designs.<br/>I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be HTML, CSS, JavaScript and Java.<br />
+<p align="left"><b>I am a Junior Full Stack Dev from Italy.</b><br/><br/>I enjoy coding anything that comes up to my mind (some codes work some don't, it’s just the beginning, nothing to be ashamed of).<br/>I believe that the ingredients to become a better Web Developer are always moving forward to progress, keeping up to date with new technologies, a lot of practice, eager to know and learn something new and an incredible problem solving skill.<br/><br/>With my creative mind I like taking up complex problems and turning them into simple and stunning interface designs.<br/>I also love the logic and structure of coding and always strive to write elegant and efficient codes.<br />
 <img align="right" src="https://user-images.githubusercontent.com/117380515/232107093-430f109b-d3bf-4bf6-af99-1a2fce4e67fe.png"/>
-<br/>I have 6 months of experience in Full Stack Web Dev, I studied @ Digitazon Tech School in Milano. <br/>Anyhow I have 4 years experience in a IT company in Italy as Form & Web Designer.<br/>My task was designing and testing Bank contracts using a software owned by Beyond S.r.l.
-I used to keep in touch with Dev team, DevOps team and Scrum Team.<br/>I’m glad to say that this experience made me passionate about IT industry and I wanted to go deeper.
-So here I am, thanks for reading my Github intro, I hope you will enjoy my profile ad my projects!<br/><br/>I’m definitely open to any helpful suggestions and collaborations.<br /><br />
+<br/>I have 6 months of experience in studying Full Stack Web Dev @ Digitazon Tech School in Milano. <br/>Anyhow I have 4 years experience in an IT company in Italy as Form & Web Designer.<br/>My task was designing and testing Bank contracts using a software owned by BeyonDoc S.r.l.
+I used to keep in touch with clients, Dev team, DevOps team and Scrum Team.<br/>I’m glad to say that this experience made me passionate about IT industry and I wanted to go deeper.
+So here I am, thanks for reading my Github intro, I hope you will enjoy my profile ad my projects!<br/><br/>I’m definitely open to any helpful suggestions, tips and collaborations!<br /><br />

  <b>💬 Ask me anything about:<br />
  🖥️ Programming<br />